adzza/solana-trade-bot/README.md

 ## ⚠️ Warning

 - **Never share your API keys or wallet private keys with anyone.**
-- **Do not paste your private keys or API keys into untrusted websites.**
+- **Do not paste your private keys or API keys into any websites or scripts you have mot personally verified as safe.**
 - Keep these sensitive details secure to protect your funds and data.

 ---